paul-hammant/tbd/content/5-min-overview/index.md

 Marshaled nearly always means a branch in a place that is visible to the team.
 These branches can (and should) be deleted after the code review is complete, meaning they are very short lived.
 This nuanced.
-You want to keep the commentary/approval/rejection that is part of the review for historical and auditing purposes, but you don't want to keep the branch.
-Specifically, you don't want to developers to focus on the branch after the review.
+You want to keep the commentary/approval/rejection that is part of the review for historical and auditing purposes, but you do not want to keep the branch.
+Specifically, you do not want to developers to focus on the branch after the review.

 ## A safety net